 In short, the dynamic medium is now available, but we are missing the right dynamic representations.
 We must reinvent the way we represent thought.
 The task at hand is to bring each mode of human communication into the dynamic medium.
 Let people use their whole body to think, to understand.
 New tools for new thoughts.

-Victor's is a research vision for decades to come, but the work to realise it is already underway in what the journalist Carl Tashian describes as a "beautifully renovated building in old Oakland".
+Victor's is a research vision for decades to come, but the work to realise it is already underway in what journalist Carl Tashian describes as "a beautifully renovated building in old Oakland".
 That is, in the East Bay, the neighbourhood Victor has called home ever since his childhood.

 The future of computing